-Other investment products on KAR's wealth advisory platform, including private and other types of funds and commingled vehicles, real estate-related funds (e.g., 1031 exchange funds), and any structured products have embedded fees and expenses that are in addition to KAR's Wealth Adviser Service Fee.
+Other investment products on KAR's wealth advisory platform, including private and other types of funds and commingled vehicles, real estaterelated funds (e.g., 1031 exchange funds), direct indexing, options strategies, and any structured products have embedded fees and expenses that are in addition to KAR's Wealth Adviser Service Fee.
 Clients who are invested in any such investments should carefully review the related offering documentation for such investments and consider the related fees and expenses when deciding with their wealth advisor to make such an investment.